Superboy-Prime

-Superboy-Prime (Clark Kent; colloquial: "Prime") is a fictional character appearing in American comic books published by DC Comics.
+Superboy-Prime (Clark Kent; colloquial: "Prime"; later CK Prime) is a supervillain-turned-superhero appearing in American comic books published by DC Comics.
 A boy from the real world transported to the DC Universe, as an alternate version of Superboy, the character first appeared in DC Comics Presents #87 (November 1985) as part of the multiversal crossover event Crisis on Infinite Earths, and was created by Elliot S. Maggin and Curt Swan.

-From a parallel Earth called Earth-Prime, devoid of any superheroes, or even superhumans, where Superman and other comic superheroes were fictional characters (representing the real world), when the world is drawn into Crisis on Infinite Earths (April 1985–March 1986), 15-year-old DC fanboy Clark Kent finds himself established as an actual alternate version of Superboy and developing real Kryptonian powers, which he goes from a fan of Superman comics to become a real-life superhero: Superboy-Prime.
-He is one of the few characters who survives Crisis without being folded into the new timeline, and from a "paradise dimension" is able to watch the characters and stories he loves continue.
+Superboy-Prime originates from the parallel Earth called Earth-Prime (representing the real world) in which superhumans like Superman and other comic superheroes only existed as fictional characters.
+Shortly before Earth Prime was drawn into Crisis on Infinite Earths (April 1985–March 1986), 15-year-old DC fanboy Clark Kent developed real Kryptonian powers and assumed the identity of Superboy.
+After the Crisis destroyed his world, he was one of the few characters to survive without being folded into the new Post-Crisis timeline, and withdrew with other survivors into a "paradise dimension" from which he was able to observe the new timeline and the new living versions of fictional characters he had read about as a child.

-Superboy-Prime is brought back as in Infinite Crisis (December 2005-June 2006) as an insert character for toxic fandom.
-Here Superboy-Prime was shown to gradually become angry at changes made to DC heroes.
-He escaped his paradise dimension as a psychotic, sadistic supervillain, murdering Conner Kent in the conclusion.
-In Countdown to Final Crisis (May 2007-April 2008) he commits genocide across multiple worlds, ultimately joining the Sinestro Corps in Final Crisis (May 2008–January 2009) and forcing Mister Mxyzptlk to restore his home reality, only for his loved ones to reject him, all being aware of his villainous actions.
-A redemption arc later plays out in Dark Nights: Death Metal (June 2020-January 2021), in which he battles the Batman Who Laughs to save the multiverse and is rewarded with being able to return to his home reality, forgiven for his crimes and welcomed with open arms.
+Superboy-Prime was brought back in Geoff Johns' Infinite Crisis (December 2005-June 2006) as an allegory of toxic fandom.
+Here Superboy-Prime was shown to have gradually become angry at the failure of the new versions of his heroes to live up to his idealized memories of them.
+He escaped his paradise dimension intending to fix reality but soon turned violent, murdering Conner Kent and several other heroes.
+In Countdown to Final Crisis (May 2007-April 2008) he entirely destroyed multiple worlds across the multiverse for failing to meet his expectations of them.
+He Joined the Sinestro Corps in Sinestro Corps War (June – December 2007) and was for a time afterwards imprisoned by the Guardians of Oa.
+After escaping, he forced Mister Mxyzptlk to restore his home reality, only for his loved ones to reject him, after having witnessed his monstrous actions through comicbooks.
+A redemption arc later played out in Dark Nights: Death Metal (June 2020-January 2021), in which he battled the Batman Who Laughs to save the multiverse and was rewarded with being able to return to his home reality, forgiven for his crimes and welcomed with open arms.

-Superboy-Prime returns in the sixth volume of Superman, where he is revealed to have been transported to a pocket universe created by the Time Trapper rather than Earth-Prime and is recruited by Superman to battle the Legion of Super-Heroes of the Absolute Universe.
+Superboy-Prime returned in the sixth volume of Superman, where he is revealed to have actually been transported to a pocket universe created by the Time Trapper rather than a restored Earth-Prime and is recruited by Superman to battle the Legion of Super-Heroes of the Absolute Universe.

 The name "Superman-Prime" was first used by Grant Morrison in DC One Million (1998) for the mainstream Superman in the 853rd century (he is essentially the same Superman from the All-Star Superman storyline).
 Earth-Prime's Superboy first refers to himself as "Superboy-Prime" in Infinite Crisis #2 (January 2006).